BruceXinXin/pl-matplotlib/README.rst

 Example plots: https://matplotlib.org/stable/gallery/index.html

-If you use parameter like this
+If you use parameter like this:

 .. code:: bash